-Proprietary panel
+Proprietary Panel

-The survey agency maintains a web platform designed and developed to respond to specific research needs.
-The platform has over 120,000 registered panelists.
-The average response rate is 40%, with invitations to respond to the survey sent on average 2.5 times a month.
-The surveys are optimized for different devices (around 33% are via mobile phone).
+The survey agency manages a proprietary web platform tailored to specific research needs.
+The platform hosts a panel of over 120,000 registered members, with an average response rate of 40%.
+On average, panelists receive 2-3 survey invitations per month.
+All surveys are optimized for multiple devices, with about 33% of responses completed via mobile phone.